 So, would these aforementioned experienced hikers benefit from doing some mobility work, strength training or cardiovascular training?
 Yes absolutely!
 But I’ve often had a hard time convincing the experienced hiker to follow any of the above advice until the point where they get injured and can no longer hike.

 Inexperienced hikers, on the other hand, will spend vast amounts of mental and physical energy assessing and analysing the difficult sections of the trail as they move over obstacles.
 Often, the inexperienced hiker finds him/herself unbalanced on technical trails.
-This may be due to a lack of core strength and balance, two factors which contribute to an unstable mechanical axis that is only accustomed to navigating predictable environments like footpaths and hallways.
+This may be due to a lack of core strength and balance, and a body that is only accustomed to navigating predictable environments like footpaths and hallways.
 The end result is that inexperienced hikers spend precious energy correcting mistakes from misplaced feet and awkward negotiation of obstacles, leaning to fatigue of both the mind and the body.

 For this reason, all of my full-service programs include agility drills, stability movements and balance challenges to prepare the inexperienced hiker for the small but frequent challenges presented when negotiating uneven terrain.